ferstl/ferstl.github.io/_posts/2017-07-20-copy-ipfire-backup-to-synology-diskstation.md

 In case of a disk failure all you need to do is buy a new disk, download and install IPFire and load the backup via a few UI clicks.
 However, "loading the backup" requires to backup the backup to another place.
 In this example, I'll describe how to copy the IPFire backups to a Synology Diskstation via SSH and how to setup a Diskstation to receive such backups.
 With a few tweaks the following steps will also work on other Unix-like systems.

-## Setup SSH key on the IPFire host
+## Setup SSH Keys on the IPFire Host

 Setup a SSH keypair, e.g. using ECDSA with 521 bit keys
 ```bash